 The park itself is a popular spot to simply get some green therapy and take some time off from the hectic urban life.
 The place is a must-visit during festivals like the Snow festival and the Sapporo Beer festival when the locals and tourists are present to witness the grandeur and fun side of Sapporo.

-Odori Park Information
+Odori Park Travel Tips

 - The place has many eateries and restaurants nearby where you can explore the local cuisine.

-Odori Park Opening and Closing Hours
+Odori Park Hours

 - For other details please visit the official website or call up the park.